 1…2…3…4…5 glasses of rum down and it’s only Monday!
 I assure you my weeks don’t usually start this way, but it’s good to break up your schedule every now and again right!?

 The Riverside at Vauxhall is somewhere that I had not had the pleasure of visiting before, but as it turns out, early on an October evening was the perfect time to wander down the riverbank as the sun set over the Thames.

-My reason for heading to Vauxhall on this beautiful Monday evening was for a night of rum tasting and Caribbean food at Cottons Rum Shack with the Loves Pop-Ups London community!
-The restaurant is the newest additional to the Cottons’s family, with their first Rum Shack opening in Camden in 1985!
+My reason for heading to Vauxhall on this beautiful Monday evening was for a night of rum tasting and Caribbean food at Cottons Rum Shack with the Love Pop-Ups London community!
+The restaurant is the newest addition to the Cottons’ family, with their first Rum Shack opening in Camden in 1985!

 The restaurant has an impressive selection of over 250 rums to choose from, and a rum cocktail list to match.
 Rum has long been my spirit of choice, but I’m a little embarrassed to admit that I’ve never branched out further than a Captain Morgan’s Spiced Rum and Coke (classy, ey!?).

-Did you know that the darker a rum is the longer it has been aged, however ‘dark rum’ gets its colour from added caramel?
-Due to the labour-intensive aging process, the older the rum, the more expensive it tends to be.
+Did you know that the darker a rum is, the longer it has been aged, however, ‘dark rum’ gets its colour from added caramel?
+Due to the labour-intensive ageing process, the older the rum, the more expensive it tends to be.